EVAX/Edwards ANS Voice Files

 I’ve contacted Hochiki for the messages since they also have a rebranded EVAX, but I don’t know if they have that old message.

-The worker also sent me some messages and tones, but I cannot give them out.
+The worker also sent me some messages and tones, but I choose not to give them out as of the time being.

 Seriously?
 Jeez companies go way overboard with copyright nowdays…(it’s literally just audio files of a person talking people, not the nuclear codes for Pete’s sake!)